Program overview

 - Gerontologist: Work with older adults to improve their quality of life through research and program development.

-- Educational Consultant: Provide expertise to educational institutions on best practices for teaching and learning in gerontology.
+- Educational Consultant: Provide expertise to educational institutions on best practices for teaching older adults.

-- Policy Analyst: Analyze and develop policies related to aging and education, advocating for the needs of older adults.
+- Policy Analyst: Analyze and develop policies related to aging and education for government or non-profit organizations.

-These career options reflect the diverse opportunities available to graduates, allowing them to make a meaningful impact in the field of education and gerontology.
+These roles highlight the diverse opportunities available to graduates, allowing them to make significant contributions to the field of education and gerontology.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.